baddae/BC-School-Districts-and-Schools-Viewer/README.md

    - Click on any school point on the map to view additional information about the school in a popup.

 ## Data Source
-   - The data for this web map is obtained from the BC Data Catalogue.
+   - The data for this web map is obtained from the [BC Data Catalogue](https://catalogue.data.gov.bc.ca/dataset/school-districts-of-bc).

 ## Live Demo
-   - You can view and test the application on CodePen:[BC School Districts](https://codepen.io/baddae/pen/YzmQdEB)
+   - You can view and test the application on CodePen: [BC School Districts](https://codepen.io/baddae/pen/YzmQdEB)

 ### License
    - This project is licensed under the MIT License.
 See the LICENSE file for details.